 '''

-./smrtlink-10.1.0.xxxxx.run --rootdir smrtlink --smrttools-only ./smrtlink-10.1.0.xxxxx.run --rootdir smrtlink --smrttools-only --upgrade
+./smrtlink-11.1.0.xxxxx.run --rootdir smrtlink --smrttools-only ./smrtlink-11.1.0.xxxxx.run --rootdir smrtlink --smrttools-only --upgrade

 '''

 Note: Using --smrttools-only will only unpack the command-line applications, and will not run through the configuration prompts or provide the web services of a full SMRT Link installation.
-If command-line only use with JMS integration is desired, see the SMRT[®] Tools Reference Guide on how to setup JMS integration using pbcromwell.
+If command-line only use with JMS integration is desired, see the SMRT Tools reference guide (v11.1) on how to setup JMS integration using pbcromwell.

-Warning: Sequel Systems cannot communicate with a --smrttools-only installation.
+Warning: Sequel II systems and Sequel IIe systems cannot communicate with a --smrttools-only installation.

-Updating the SMRT Link Chemistry Bundle on smrttools-only Installations
+Updating the SMRT Link Chemistry Bundle on smrttools-only installations